Tuesday, June 17, 2025

 I can't remember if it was Nigel or Anttu but one, or both of them, took turns explaining this bird's breeding strategy.
 The female bird is somewhat more brightly colored.

 The Eurasian Dotterel exhibits a polygynandrous breeding strategy, specifically with serial polyandry.
 Female Eurasian Dotterels arrive at breeding grounds and establish mating territories, competing with other females for access to males.
 Females are polyandrous, mating with multiple males, while males typically incubate the eggs and care for the young.
-This means the female lays multiple clutches, usually of three eggs, with different males and the male is left to raise the chicks from each clutch.
-Our bird was sitting on three eggs.
+This means the female lays multiple clutches, usually of three eggs, with different males and the male is left to raise the chicks from his clutch.
+Our bird was sitting on his three eggs.

-A recent scientific paper by two Norwegian researchers, Breeding Chronology and Mating System of the Eurasian Dotteral (Charadrius morinellus) was published in The Auk, and is available for free from The Digital Commons at the University of South Florida.
+A scientific paper (1983) by two Norwegian researchers, Breeding Chronology and Mating System of the Eurasian Dotteral (Charadrius morinellus) was published in The Auk, and is available for free from The Digital Commons at the University of South Florida.
 The Dotterel's genus was also recently changed from Charadruis to Eudromias.

 No comments: